elvengard-mmo/elvengard_network/guides/introduction/socket_handler.md

 In this section, we will learn how to use `ElvenGard.Network.SocketHandler`.

 A socket handler defines transport-independent callbacks.
-The Endpoint runs it through its Ranch runtime; application modules do not implement Ranch callbacks.
+The Endpoint runs it through the selected Ranch or Thousand Island runtime; application modules do not implement callbacks from either network server.

 ## Configuration